jasny/meta/README.md

 Caching
 ---

 The second parameter to pass to factory constructor is an instance of `Psr\SimpleCache\CacheInterface`.
-It is used to cache meta-data, so that it was not computed the second time for given class, but fethched from cache.
+It is used to cache meta-data between calls for the same class name.

 We have two implementations of cache:

 * `Jasny\Meta\Cache\None` - actually does not perform any caching, used to simplify a code for cache usage
 * `Jasny\Meta\Cache\Simple` - caching into a process memory (so in array).
 This cache does not persist among different php processes and lasts till the current process ends.

+So if you don't want to cache meta, just use a `$cache = new Jasny\Meta\Cache\None()`.

 Meta
 ---